It’s Never Too Early (or Too Late) to Budget for Christmas

 Do yourself a favor and focus on experiences rather than stuff.
 You’ll all be better off.

-Including your bank account.
+And so will your bank account.

 If you have a list of budget items and a set amount of money to spend, your purpose will be clear: don’t spend more than X amount of money.